-- \circ $\;$ Stand and approach them.
-Introduce yourself to them. - Give them the royal treatment! - Ask if they have any questions that you can help answer.
+- Stand and approach them.
+Introduce yourself to them. - Assist them in signing their child in on the clip board. - Give them the royal treatment! - Ask if they have any questions that you can help answer.
 Make sure they know where to go and how to get there!